 What we don’t: There are cheaper 9.8s.

 Sterling has been making world-class climbing ropes for decades, and the classic Velocity is one of their most successful.
 At 9.8 millimeters, the Velocity is a real workhorse, and lasts as long as any 10-millimeter rope we've tested.
 But with smooth handling and a lightweight feel, it doesn't end up feeling like a fuzzy behemoth.
-Updated last year, the Velocity XEROS features a permanent dry treatment that’s both UIAA-certified and eliminates the use of chemicals.
+Updated last year, the Velocity Xeros features a permanent dry treatment that’s both UIAA-certified and eliminates the use of chemicals.

 The Velocity hits a real sweet spot for most climbers.
 It’s a great buy for beginners who don’t necessarily have all the tricks of the trade when it comes to caring for and maintaining a rope.
-At the same time, it’s a solid purchase for the seasoned veteran working his or her 5.13 project.
+At the same time, it’s a solid purchase for the seasoned veteran working their 5.13 project.
 It’s not the cheapest rope out there for the diameter, but it lasts a long time.
-And you have to feel good about supporting one of the only rope companies that manufacture their products here in the U.S. And for those on a budget, it’s worth checking out Sterling’s 9.8-millimeter VR9 ($225 for the 70m), which keeps costs low with minimal color options and a simple DryCore treatment.
+And you have to feel good about supporting one of the only rope companies that manufacture their products here in the U.S. For those on a budget, it’s worth checking out Sterling’s 9.8-millimeter VR9 ($225 for the 70m), which keeps costs low with minimal color options and a simple DryCore treatment.

 See the Sterling Velocity XEROS Dry